algorandfoundation/docs/docs/get-details/transactions/index.md

 fee = max(current_fee_per_byte*len(txn_in_bytes), min_fee)
 ```

-If the network *is not* congested, the fee_per_byte will be 0 and the minimum fee for a transaction is used.
+If the network *is not* congested, the fee per byte will be 0 and the minimum fee for a transaction is used.

-If network *is* congested the fee for a given transaction will be the product of the size in bytes of the transaction and the current fee_per_byte.
+If network *is* congested the fee per byte will be non zero and for a given transaction will be the product of the size in bytes of the transaction and the current fee per byte.
+If the product is less than the min fee, the min fee is used.

+# Setting a fee

 There are two primary ways to set fees on a transaction.